sumner15/FROBOT/readme.txt

-This set of programs/parameters was developed using the helloFINGER project revision #24 (5/29/16) and the controller from controller_files rev. #20.
+FRobot is the set of custom BCI2000 software for the FINGER BCI project, a collaboration between NCAN/Wadsworth NY DOH and UC Irvine.
-Specifically, this controller set was designed with user-initiated movements in mind.
-When the user sees a yellow circle, they prepare for movement in the corresponding finger.
-When the circle turns green, they move.
-Typically, we will use an auto-return trajectory parameter to return the subject to the default position.
-In the specific case of an extension trial, the subject would initiate extension, which is sensed by the robot as a change in force (could be relaxation from a hypertonia state or actual force in extension direction).
-The robot assistance then helps complete the movement until the trial is over (white circles will flash for a "hit").
-The robot will then auto-return the subject to the flexed position (if desired and set in the parameters).
+This set of programs/parameters was developed using the helloFINGER project revision #24 (5/29/16), which provides access to the xpc libraries and thus the robot.
+It uses the controller from controller_files rev. #20.
+This controller set was designed with user-initiated movements in mind.

 To run this program:
 Run FRobotTask.bat (C:\FRobot\).
-Load the Phase1_FingerTask16Ch_UCI.prm parameter file.
+Load the appropriate parameter file.
-Load the corresponding parameter fragement file (C:\FRobot\parms\..) for your experiment (Extend_Fragment.prm or Flex_Fragment.prm)
+Load any necessary fragment files (C:\FRobot\parms\..)

 Dennis' dropbox link (as of 11/21/2016): https://www.dropbox.com/sh/vfbi4htbk9d8j2l/AAA6Up7lWZHseEVFpJYXR0fEa?dl=0